 Remember the chemicals that go into making carpet?
 Most of them start with petroleum.
 And that comes from fossil fuels.
-Now there is some controversy whether the amount of fossil fuel on Earth is fixed or if the Earth constantly makes fossil fuels.
+Now there is some controversy about whether the amount of fossil fuel on Earth is fixed or if the Earth constantly makes fossil fuels.

 Either way, extracting the fuel, processing it into the chemicals, then making the fibers and making the carpet consumes intense amounts of energy.
 These processes also create toxins that are released into the air.

 Hard surface floors are more environmentally friendly.
 Ceramic and porcelain are low tech materials.
 Bamboo can grow a foot a day or more.

 When you install hard surface floors throughout your home, you are lessening your carbon footprint and your impact on the environment.
 That’s better for everyone’s health.

 There’s very little you can get experts from varying disciplines to agree upon.
 Well, okay most will agree that smoking is bad.
 But aside from that, there is little else.
 Except you will find that when it comes to creating a healthier home, they do agree that hard surface floors are better.